altafshaikh/nodejs-authentication-backend/README.md

 ## Additional Features

+- can be scale to microservice architecture easily
-- used cloud storage cloudinary to upload and store the file
+- can be used by any other service to authenticate and for authorization
-- used multer to accept multipart data
-- dataURI to convert the buffer into readable stream support by clodinary
-- authentication is done by the auth server and communication is done using axios api calls
-- hosted in heroku platform
+- hosted on heroku platform